livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 ```

-*Balance system*
-Everyone starts with balance 1 and each block may include:
+**Balance system**: Everyone starts with balance 1 and each block may include a nice field
 ```python
 "nice": "<child_name>"
 ```
-Which increases the person's balance:
+Which increases the person's balance
 ```python
 balances[nice_person] += 1
 ```
-Santa gives gifts only to nice children:
+Santa gives gifts only to nice children
 ```python
 balances[child] > 0
 ```